Theelx/prediction-bot/README.md

     B -- No --> Z;
     Z --> Z_END((End Settlement));
 ```
+This math was designed to keep a fixed amount of money in the system at any given time while remaining fair.

 ## TODO
 - [ ] Separate users, predictions, and bets by guild id so the same bot can be used for multiple guilds without everything being global